-- Near an obstacle that will block air inlets and outlets. - Near a public street, crowded areas, or where noise from the unit will disturb others. - Near animals or plants that will be harmed by hot air discharge. - Near any flammable items or source of combustible gas. - In a location that is exposed to large amounts of dust. - In a location exposed to an excessive amount of salty air. - In a location 10 ft.
-(3 m) or closer to TV or radio antennas.
+- Near an obstacle that will block air inlets and outlets. - Near a public street, crowded areas, or where noise from the unit will disturb others. - Near animals or plants that will be harmed by hot air discharge. - Near any source of combustible gas. - In a location that is exposed to large amounts of dust. - In a location exposed to an excessive amount of salty air. - Install the unit at least 10 ft.
+(3 m) away from TV or radio antennas.
 Operation of the unit may interfere with antenna reception in areas where the signal is weak.
 An amplifier may be needed for affected devices.